hashicorp/terraform-aws-hashicorp-vault-eks-addon/README.md

 At this point, Vault can be used to store, access and deploy secrets to your application workloads.

-See [this guide](https://learn.hashicorp.com/tutorials/vault/getting-started-first-secret?in=vault/getting-started) for inspiration on how to get started.
+See [this guide](https://learn.hashicorp.com/tutorials/vault/getting-started-first-secret?in=vault/getting-started) for a detailed overview on how to get started.

 <!-- BEGIN_TF_DOCS -->
 ### Inputs